jgieseler/Solar-MACH/README.md

 See [https://github.com/jgieseler/solarmach](https://github.com/jgieseler/solarmach) for a more detailled description.

+## Contributing

+Contributions to this project are very much welcome and encouraged!
+Contributions to the streamlit web-version that is used for [solar-mach.github.io](https://solar-mach.github.io) can take the form of [issues](https://github.com/jgieseler/Solar-MACH/issues) to report bugs and request new features or [pull requests](https://github.com/jgieseler/Solar-MACH/pulls) to submit new code.

+Please make contributions that are general to the [**solarmach**](https://github.com/jgieseler/solarmach) package and not specific to the streamlit web-version in the corresponding repository at [github.com/jgieseler/solarmach](https://github.com/jgieseler/solarmach/).

 ## Citation

 Please cite the following paper if you use **Solar-MACH** in your publication: